-Between work, school, family, friends and so on during the week, we are frequently sleep deprived Monday through Friday (or whatever our work week may be).
-On the weekend, we end up staying up late, maybe drinking, etc. We never actually get good sleep and don’t feel restored.
+Between work, school, family, friends, and so on during the week, we are frequently sleep-deprived Monday through Friday (or whatever our work week may be).
+On the weekend, we stay up late, maybe drink, etc. We never actually get good sleep and don’t feel restored.
 Not to sound like your parent, but get some real sleep.

 We are simultaneously a culture of restriction and indulgence.
-There are multitudes of things we don’t actually need that we buy all the time (clothes or jewelry, ladies?) yet we then restrict comfort items so much that it is almost punishing ourselves.
+There are multitudes of things we don’t actually need that we buy all the time (clothes or random products for the kitchen or house, for example) yet we then restrict comfort items so much that it actually punishes us.

-When I was super stressed and lonely all the time in grad school, I dedicated Saturday mornings to treating myself to a buttery croissant and my favorite espresso.
+When I was stressed and lonely in grad school, I dedicated Saturday mornings to treating myself to a buttery croissant and my favorite espresso.
 I looked forward to that every Saturday, and it was one of the first ways in my life that I truly treated myself nicely.
-It was a guilt free treat, that I had earned, every Saturday.
+It was a guilt-free treat, that I had earned, every Saturday.
 Saturdays were my favorite not because it was the weekend (to be honest, I dreaded the other parts of the weekend) but because I had this one hour of being so nice to myself.

 Be nice to yourself.
-Maybe it’s a red velvet cupcake, maybe it’s a donut, maybe it’s not food at all.
-Give yourself a comforting treat!
+Maybe it’s a red velvet cupcake, maybe it’s a soak in the bath, or maybe it’s a literal breath of fresh air… give yourself a comforting treat!

 There are myriad other ways to de-stress this weekend, but this list should get you jump-started if you’re dragging your feet or making excuses.
 If you need more help, give us a shout.